Prince of Wales Island, Alaska

 KLAWOCK IS ACTUALLY ANOTHER SMALL ISLAND ACCESSIBLE BY ROAD BRIDGE FROM THE PRINCE OF WALES 'MAIN LAND" THE OLD FISH CANNERY LOOKS OUT OVER THE BAY AND SOME BREATH-TAKING MOUNTAIN SCENERY.
 IMAGE: KLAWOCK COMMUNITY FACEBOOK PAGE.

 The Fireweed Lodge.
-This lodge was recommended to us by a (U.S.) mainland transplant who specifically mentioned the work-out room and basketball court.
+This lodge was recommended to us by a mainland transplant who specifically mentioned the workout room and basketball court.
 He and his family love it.
-It is considerably more pricey than the others, but they also offer considerably more amenities than a home based lodge.
-There are 18 well appointed rooms here, six with views overlooking the Klawock Estuary a favorite of bears, deer, and eagles!
-Each room has a private bath.
+It is considerably more expensive than some smaller options, but it also offers far more amenities than a home-based lodge.

 Camping on Prince of Wales Island